Latest Applications Open 2024:

 The entire world is running out of fuel day by day.
 Enormous efforts have been made by renowned scientists in search of an alternative source other than fossil fuels to feed the locomotives.

-But none of those ideas have favoured the humankind in full measure.
-Still nothing can compensate for the depletion of fossil fuels.
+But none of those ideas has favored humankind in full measure.
+Still, nothing can compensate for the depletion of fossil fuels.
 Like all other natural resources, nuclear energy is an invaluable gift of God.
 The credit for the blending of nuclear resources to the livelihood of a common man is bagged up by the chauvinist-cum-curious attitude of belligerent folks.

-On analysing the chronology of nuclear energy, we find that several human brains were meticulously involved in changing this moonshine energy, as described by Ernest Rutherford, who was better known as father of nuclear physics, to reality.
+On analyzing the chronology of nuclear energy, we find that several human brains were meticulously involved in changing this moonshine energy, as described by Ernest Rutherford, who was better known as the father of nuclear physics, to reality.